It is most of the time a sign of excess gas or constipation.

 Causes of abdominal pain originating outside the abdomen

 Some conditions that affect organs outside the abdomen can also cause abdominal pain.

-These situations are often caused by atypical presentations of chest diseases.
+Atypical presentations of chest diseases often cause these situations.
 The most common are:

 - Myocardial infarction.